Ralf the Tomistoma relaxes underwater surrounded by fish.

 Resident Tomistomas

-Our Tomistoma exhibit is located in our Restless Planet gallery.
+Our Tomistoma exhibit is located in our Restless Planet gallery at the North Building.

 Ralf the Tomistoma swims at the surface of the water